xcesco/kripton-examples/README.md

 - SQLite type adapter usage
 - SQLite relationship definition
 - How generate Live Data from DAO queries
+- How to use Kripton in a ViewModel
 - How to write queries in compact mode
 - How to use dynamic where conditions in SQL queries